wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Data Analysts collaborate with Security on using Microsft Purview.

-   Those slinging legacy SSIS ETLs can add value now by enabling "Data Citizens" to use PowerBI (and Data Activator) such that they "won't notice" (are impacted minimally) when data inevitably moves from on-prem to the Fabric cloud.
+   PROTIP: Those slinging legacy SSIS ETLs can add value now by enabling "Data Citizens" to use PowerBI (and Data Activator) such that they "won't notice" (are impacted minimally) when data inevitably moves from on-prem to the Fabric cloud.
 Then they can brag on their resume:

-   > "Migrated users quickly to Data Activator automation with minimal disruption by proactively restructuring on-prem.
-SSIS ETL so users access legacy data using PowerBI front-ends similar to how they would access Lakehouse data in the Fabric cloud."
+   > "Migrated users quickly to Azure Fabric Data Activator automation with minimal disruption by proactively restructuring on-prem.
+SSIS ETLs so users access legacy dashboards using PowerBI similar to how they would eventually access Lakehouse data in the cloud."

+<a name="DataEngineers"></a>

 * <strong>Data Engineers</strong> create databases (platforms):